To be a self-funded, highly resourced, innovative, nationally recognised leader in public health advocacy.

 To contact Nikki email email@example.com or phone (08) 9266 9078.

 Melinda has over 10 years’ experience in health promotion and public health.
-Melinda has been with PHAIWA since 2015 and is responsible for managing capacity building activities and healthy sport sponsorship projects, developing and maintaining partnerships and supporting PHAIWA’s public health planning advisory service.
+Melinda has been with PHAIWA since 2015 and is responsible for managing capacity building activities, developing and maintaining partnerships, undertaking advocacy activities and supporting the strategic direction of the Institute.

 Before working at PHAIWA Melinda worked in the non-government sector for six years on state-wide injury prevention, sector development, and healthy lifestyle programs.
 She has a particular passion for strategic planning, project management and empowering others to build their skills and make a difference.